Cuba Gooding Jr. Tried to Use Accuser’s Breast Size As a Defense in Groping Case

 Gooding, who sported a black cloth mask and deep-blue suit at the courthouse, did not answer a question about whether he thought women with small breasts were delusional as he left the courtroom.
 As he was asked this question, Gooding shook his head and paused in front of reporters as he walked down the hallway.
 He pulled his mask to the side, revealing that the interior said “Black Lives Matter.”
 He then said, “Black lives matter,” and gave a thumbs-up before walking off.

 Long also revealed in court that eight more women have come forward with allegations against the actor — meaning 30 women have accused him of misconduct.
 Prosecutors said in December that 22 women had accused him of wrongdoing, ranging from nonconsensual kissing to very aggressive touching.
+Gooding maintains his innocence.

 More From This Series